All Episodes

 Yeah, right.

-It's just saying it straight to them.
+He's just saying it straight to them.

 Yeah.

-I think mainly in terms of economy and um and migration policy, and that he got he got movement on NATO, he's got lots of trade deals going on with all sorts of countries.
+He's got lots of trade deals going on with all sorts of countries.

 He did say he'd ended seven unendable wars.

-I mean What do you do know what the seven are?
+Do you know what the seven are?

 Yeah, yeah, I can listen for you.

-Uh I'll just listen off.
+I'll just listen off.

-Yeah, I think he's end them.
+I think he's going to end them.

-He's jumping ahead a bit by saying, Oh, they're done now.
+He's jumping ahead a bit by saying, oh, they're done now.

 These unendable wars are done.

-Israel, Iran, that won't that won't escalate again.
+Israel, Iran, that won't escalate again.

-But that's that one of an exaggeration.
+But that's an exaggeration.

 It's like nothing will ever happen between India and Pakistan ever again.

-We we finally secured peace in the Congo and Rwanda.
+We've finally secured peace in the Congo and Rwanda.

 Forever, forever.